-The Ph.D. program requires satisfactory completion of a minimum of 33 credits of graduate-level courses (up to 6 credits may be at the undergraduate level in courses numbered 300 to 499).
+The PhD program requires satisfactory completion of a minimum of 33 credits coursework.
+Up to 6 credits may be at the undergraduate level in courses numbered 300 to 499.
 This includes 12 credits of foundational coursework completed within the student's first two terms in their program, up to 18 credits obtained from an approved Master's degree (extent of credit exemption is assessed at the Literature Review defence), and the seminar course (if required) or one additional 3 credit course if not taking the seminar course.
 In all cases, the coursework plan should be approved by the student's research supervisor.